aav31/peltier-pint/README.md

   - 1x Raspberry Pi 4
 - **Software**: 2 ROS2 nodes — one publishes the temperature, the other controls the cooling.

----

 ## 📂 Files & Media

-- **[temperature_publisher.py](src/peltier_pint/temperature_publisher.py)** – Reads from the DS18B20 sensor and publishes data to the `/temperature` topic.
+- **[temperature_publisher.py](src/peltier_pint/peltier_pint/temperature_publisher.py)** – Reads from the DS18B20 sensor and publishes data to the `/temperature` topic.
-- **[relay_control_sensor.py](src/peltier_pint/relay_control_sensor.py)** – Subscribes to `/temperature`, then turns the relays on/off depending on whether the reading is within range.
+- **[relay_control_sensor.py](src/peltier_pint/peltier_pint/relay_control_sensor.py)** – Subscribes to `/temperature`, then turns the relays on/off depending on whether the reading is within range.
 - **[start_cooler.sh](start_cooler.sh)** – Startup script which: enables 1-Wire support for the temperature sensor, sources the workspace and launches both nodes.

----

-## 🪛 Limitations
+## ⚠️ Limitations

-- ❄️ Cooling is slow and inefficient.
-Like... really inefficient.
-But it *does* work.
-- ⚡ 250W is arguably too much to cool a single pint.
-Especially when half of it goes to waste heat.
-- 🤖 ROS2 and a Raspberry Pi is overkill for this.

----
+- ⚡ **Peltier cooling is wildly inefficient** — Most energy turns into heat, not cold.
+- 🤖 **ROS2 is overkill** — A full robotic middleware stack for toggling relays is unnecessary.
+- 🧯 **No built-in safety features** — No thermal cutoff, current limiting, or fault detection — just vibes and voltage.

 ## 📈 Potential Improvements

-- Use PID control instead of bang-bang for smoother operation (and fewer relay clicks).
-- Log temperature over time with `rqt_plot` or a custom node.
-- Add a web dashboard or display to show current status.
-- Make it multi-pint compatible (party mode?).
-- Rebuild in a tidy enclosure and publish proper wiring diagrams.

----
+- ❄️ **Switch to a more efficient cooling method** — Just use an ice bucket.
+- 🧠 **Replace ROS2 with a microcontroller** — An ESP32 or similar could handle the logic with less power, less latency, and fewer launch files.
+- 🔒 **Add safety and protection features** — Implement thermal cutoffs, current sensing, and watchdog timers to prevent electrical regret.